Collaboration

 Drawing and annotation - Sometimes words aren't enough.
 Look for tools that let reviewers draw on frames to circle a logo, highlight a typo in lower thirds, or mark where to add a transition.

-Version comparison - When you're on revision 4, you need to see what changed from revision 3.
+Version comparison - When you're in later revisions, you need to see what changed from earlier ones.
 Good tools stack versions and let you toggle between them.

 Notification workflow - Who needs to review what, and when?
 The best tools notify the right people at the right stage without flooding everyone's inbox.